Career Opportunities of an Arbitrator

 Indian Chamber of Commerce (ICC)

-Set up by the famous industrialists like GD Birla, ICC is based in the East and North-Eastern India.
+Set up by famous industrialists like GD Birla, ICC is based in East and North-Eastern India.
 There are various industrial groups associated with the organisation.
 It had been closely involved in the Freedom Movement of the Indian colony from the Britishers as well.

 The Headquarters are located in Kolkata.
 Indian Sugar Mills Association etc are associated with the organisation.
 Commercial expansion is the key objective of the mission being undertaken by the organisation.

 Thus, Alternative Dispute Resolution is one of the institutional services that are rendered by the organisation.
 Hence, there is a proper Secretariat which handles the conduct of an arbitration.
 Rules are being framed.
-One, being an aspiring arbitrator can always join this institute to have an exposure of the business transactions and exposure to the commercial and domestic arbitration.
+One, being an aspiring arbitrator can always join this institute to have exposure of the business transactions and exposure to commercial and domestic arbitration.

 Indian Council of Arbitration (ICA)

 It is a specialised arbitration body that has been long back established in 1965.
 The apex business organisation of FICCI was being the pioneer behind the establishment of this crucial organisation.
-In entire Asia- Pacific, it is an eminent hub of arbitration.
+In the entire Asia- Pacific, it is an eminent hub of arbitration.

 Commercial disputes are being handled under the aegis of ICA.
 Maritime arbitration services are also being generously provided by the institute.
-Thus, one who has specialisation in the arbitration concerning maritime law or has an interest in the maritime disputes can always consider applying as an arbitrator in ICA.
+Thus, one who has specialisation in the arbitration concerning maritime law or has an interest in maritime disputes can always consider applying as an arbitrator in ICA.

 Exposure to the commercial world is also immense.
 As per the official website of the ICA, it says that it handles around 400 cases concerning commercial businesses each year.
-As on 4th of November, 2019, the list of advocates who are being associated with the ICA as arbitrators has been put on the website.
+As of the 4th of November, 2019, the list of advocates who are being associated with the ICA as arbitrators has been put on the website.